Last updated: October 2, 2022

 About Carrington Falls

-Carrington Falls is a stunning waterfall on Kangaroo River, and is widely considered to be one of the most impressive waterfalls in and around Sydney.
+Carrington Falls is a stunning plunge waterfall on Kangaroo River and is widely considered one of the most impressive waterfalls in Greater Sydney.

 The views of the waterfall from the main viewing platform, the Falls View Lookout, are stunning, with the entire waterfall in view.